 There are several interventions that might serve to change physicians' prescribing behaviors and provide an increased margin of safety and cost control for patients at risk.
 Practices such as full transparency in disclosure of physician-industry relationships, measures aimed to disincentivize prescription of costly brand-name drugs when generic equivalents are equally effective, and the creation of independent bodies to review and adjudicate conflicts of interest would all serve to alleviate some of the difficulties described above.
-The institution of mandatory-access prescription drug monitoring programs (PDMPs), or electronic database registries using both physician and pharmacy data to track controlled-substance prescriptions, has been found to be significantly negatively associated with receipt of opioid-related payments to physicians.
-DeJong and Dudley have also suggested the need for separate groups without conflicts of interest to provide product education in an effort to increase transparency.
+The institution of mandatory-access prescription drug monitoring programs (PDMPs), or electronic database registries using both physician and pharmacy data to track controlled-substance prescriptions, has been found to be significantly negatively associated with receipt of opioid-related payments to physicians.2 DeJong and Dudley have also suggested the need for separate groups without conflicts of interest to provide product education in an effort to increase transparency.4

-Other solutions that have been proposed include a Centers for Medicare and Medicaid Services (CMS) "one-stop shop" website with complete clinician-industry relationship information, "coordinated cases" whereby insurers develop formulary lists with reasonable copayments after negotiation with the pharmaceutical industry, an increase in regulations to limit industry advertisement, restriction of guideline writing to groups demonstrably free of industry influence, and setting up clinical trials independently funded and designed with a primary emphasis on safety and efficacy.
+Other solutions that have been proposed include a Centers for Medicare and Medicaid Services (CMS) "one-stop shop" website with complete clinician-industry relationship information, 13 "coordinated cases" whereby insurers develop formulary lists with reasonable copayments after negotiation with the pharmaceutical industry, 5 an increase in regulations to limit industry advertisement, 5 restriction of guideline writing to groups demonstrably free of industry influence, 12 and setting up clinical trials independently funded and designed with a primary emphasis on safety and efficacy.
+12 on prescribing behavior with a concomitant increase in costs has been demonstrated.
+Particular attention needs to be paid to these relationships-particularly in the case of clinical practice guideline committee writing members-due to their wide-ranging downstream effects.
+There exists a need for stronger, enforceable guidelines and restrictions to prevent the harmful effects on patients that might ultimately result when these relationships are not well defined and limited.